FDA approves first new type of pain medication in 25 years

 “This drug, what it is doing is interrupting that path, so even though the tissue injury exists, the brain doesn’t know,” Bergese said.

-And crucially, suzetrigine creates no euphoria or high like opioids sometimes can, so doctors believe there’s no potential for it to create addition or dependence in people who use it.
+And crucially, suzetrigine creates no euphoria or high like opioids sometimes can, so doctors believe there’s no potential for it to create addiction or dependence in people who use it.

 “They knew that they were on something hot; they knew they could feel the coals.
 So it’s not impacting the nerves that do heat and touch and stuff like that.
 It is just these pain-conducting nerves,” said Stuart Arbuckle, chief operating officer of Vertex Pharmaceuticals.
 “They were, in every other way, normal.”